KarmaChild/Expense-Tracker-and-Visualizer-ReactJS/README.md

 ## Project Status

+This project is currently in continous development.
 Currently adding a NodeJs backend, MongoDB Database and a GraphQL API

-#### Example:

-This project is currently in continous development.

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.